reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ---

-# Azure Hardening Analysis
+# Overview

 ## Architecture

-> 🧱 This side-by-side comparison shows how exposed infrastructure was transformed into a secure environment by integrating best practices, including private endpoints and network security group (NSG) restrictions.
+> 🧱 This comparison shows how exposed infrastructure was transformed into a secure environment by integrating best practices, including private endpoints and network security group (NSG) restrictions.

 | Stage | Diagram | Description |
 |-------|---------|-------------|